 Fall or Rise of the aviation sector?
 Where is the airline industry heading after the pandemic?
 Is technology or digitalisation an enabler in the revival of the aviation sector during and post covid pandemic?
 What legal and policy reforms are necessary to make the sector more resilient to such health crises?
 What can we learn from other regulatory regimes?
 What changes can we expect in the aviation market, in India and globally?
 More consolidation may take place to meet growing passenger and freight demand and what strategies are being adopted by carriers to remain competitive?

 Transport will remain the backbone of an economy.
 However, lack of transport infrastructure will have a direct impact on other sectors, such as agriculture, pharma, construction and tourism.
-How have recent developments in transport infrastructure changed the Indian economy?
+How have recent developments or investments in transport infrastructure contributed to the overall GDP of the economy?
 Is the uptake in infrastructure investments being hindered due to a policy paralysis or an economic paralysis?
-What legal and policy support is urgently required to ensure the transport sector is looking at growth opportunities
+What legal and policy support is urgently required to ensure the transport sector is looking at growth opportunitie

 The world’s population is increasingly city-based; 51% or 3.5 billion people currently live in urban areas and by 2050 this is expected to reach 70% of the population or 6.3 billion people.
 Existing mobility systems are close to breakdown because transport continues to be a significant source of air pollution and congestion, especially in cities.
 By 2050, the average time an urban dweller spends in traffic jams will be 106 hours per year, three times more than today.
 So, the simple question at hand is what are the policymakers expected to do and how do we raise awareness that may bring a change in consumer behavior and travel choices.